phatpham/Consensus-protocol/README.md

 # Consensus protocol

-Multiple clients executing consesus protocol and sending results back to a server Project for COMP2207
+Multiple clients executing consesus protocol and sending results back to a server.

+Project for COMP2207